English original

 Miami

-Photo from ktransit.com
+Photo by ktransit.com

 Moscow

 Line 4 (Filjovskaya, light blue) runs over a bridge across the Moscow river near Kievskaya station and provides a view of the grand buildings in the centre of the city.
-The bridge was built in 1938 (see pictures).
-Line 1 runs over another bridge across the Moscow river.
+The bridge was built in 1938.

 Newcastle